NixOS/nix-pills/pills/09-automatic-runtime.md

 We will add a new phase to our autotools builder.
 The builder has six phases already:

-1. The \"environment setup\" phase
+1. The "environment setup" phase

-2. The \"unpack phase\": we unpack the sources in the current directory (remember, Nix changes to a temporary directory first)
+2. The "unpack phase": we unpack the sources in the current directory (remember, Nix changes to a temporary directory first)

-3. The \"change directory\" phase, where we change source root to the directory that has been unpacked
+3. The "change directory" phase, where we change source root to the directory that has been unpacked

-4. The \"configure\" phase: `./configure`
+4. The "configure" phase: `./configure`

-5. The \"build\" phase: `make`
+5. The "build" phase: `make`

-6. The \"install\" phase: `make install`
+6. The "install" phase: `make install`

-Now we will add a new phase after the installation phase, which we call the \"fixup\" phase.
+Now we will add a new phase after the installation phase, which we call the "fixup" phase.
 At the end of the `builder.sh`, we append:

     find $out -type f -exec patchelf --shrink-rpath '{}' \; -exec strip '{}' \; 2>/dev/null